serviceberry3/shenandoahthepri.us/README.md

-Site expected to go up sometime in spring 2021!
+This is a Ruby on Rails site.
+Expected to go up sometime in spring 2021!
 Running on nginx->passenger server on a vagrant VM.